 - The Open Door Montreal

 Hello!
-Welcome to McGill's 11th annual Education Frosh!
+Welcome to McGill's 13th annual Education Frosh!
 We are a group of 7 individuals who have dedicated our time to ensure that we can present the best Frosh possible.
 We each have very unique and important roles to help our Frosh succeed.
-Cannot wait to experience this year's Frosh with you.
-Looks like we've got another Frosh on our hands!
+We cannot wait to experience this year's Frosh with you!

 What is Education Frosh?

-Education Frosh is a five day event that takes place before that start of Fall classes.
-At Frosh, you'll be introduced to the McGill community and different aspects of student life in Montreal.
+Education Frosh is a four day event that takes place before that start of Fall classes.
+At Frosh, you will be introduced to the McGill community and different aspects of student life in Montreal.